angulardart/site-angulardart/src/angular/guide/template-syntax.md

 The Angular app manages what the user sees and can do, achieving this through the interaction of a component class instance (the *component*) and its user-facing template.

-You may be familiar with the combination of component and template from your experience with model-view-controller (MVC) or model-view-viewmodel (MVVM).
+You might be familiar with the combination of component and template from experience with model-view-controller (MVC) or model-view-viewmodel (MVVM).
 In Angular, the component plays the part of the controller/viewmodel, and the template represents the view.

 ### Contents

-This guide covers the basic elements of the Angular template syntax that you'll need to construct the view:
+This page covers the basic elements of the Angular template syntax for constructing views:

 * [HTML in templates](#html)
 * [Interpolation ( <span class="syntax">{&#xfeff;{...}}</span> )](#interpolation)